Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/vivaldi-stable.md

  Vivaldi is an advanced chromium-based web browser made with the power user in mind.

- NOTE: This database provides an installation script for aarch64 (only by extracting the deb package) and the Unofficial AppImage for x86_64 (built from the official deb package).
+ NOTE: This database provides an install script for aarch64 (which only extracts the official deb package for ARM) and one for x84_64 (which points to the unofficial AppImage package built from the official deb package for amd64/64bit).

  ![Screenshot](https://vivaldi.com/wp-content/uploads/vivaldi_og.png)